stefantobiasiewicz/projects/readme.md

 ## Gecko Heater:

-Project designed for heating air temperature in gecko terrarium.
-Device works like hair drier, fan press air to the heat spiral made form resistance wire.
-All device based on Atmega8 and use serial port for control.
-Over serial port is implemented AT command protocol parser wrote by myself.
-Device take 12V form external power supply.
+The project is designed to regulate the air temperature in a gecko terrarium, functioning similarly to a hairdryer.
+A fan directs air over a heat spiral made from resistance wire.
+The entire device is built on the Atmega8 microcontroller, utilizing the serial port for control.
+I implemented an AT command protocol parser over the serial port, which I designed myself.
+The device is powered by a 12V external power supply.

 <img alt="drawing" src="img/GeckoHeater/IMG_1598.jpeg" width="600"/>
 <img alt="drawing" src="img/GeckoHeater/IMG_1599.jpeg" width="600"/>